RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Strain Gauges.md

 $$G_F = \frac{\Delta R / R}{\epsilon}$$
 *where $R$ is the resistance, $G_F$ is the gauge factor, and $\epsilon$ is the strain*.

+##

+>[!TIP]
+>I recommend going with an off-the-shelf solution for strain gauges.
+You could make your own, but it's not worth the time when there are many other pressing improvements to take care of first.